X610S-06/axios/README.md

 # Axios

-This demonstrates the functionalities of axios API using IavaScript.
+This demonstrates the functionalities of axios API using JavaScript.

 # Clone and Use